thien/spacebodies.cpp/Report/Report.md

 1,2,3 and 4 cores.
 If you have a more powerful machine at home, you are free to use this machine.
 Clarify explicitly in your report the machine specifica. -->

+To ensure that parallel modifications did not break the code, an MD5 sum of the paraview files computed from both parallel and serial simulations are used to verify any difference in results.

 The machine used consists of a `Intel i7 3770k` processor at a 3.7Ghz clock speed, powering 4 cores and 8 threads.
 It utilises 32GB of memory and the storage consists of a SSD hooked up via SATA3.
-It is using a fresh installation of Ubuntu and has no other major processes running.
+It is using a fresh installation of Ubuntu 16.04 LTS and has no other additional programs running.
+Adaptive timestepping is not utilised as the serial simulation would take too much time, especially in the case for 10,000 bodies.
+The results are shown in the table below.

 # Questions
 <!-- 30 marks -->

 1. __How does the scalability for very brief simulation runs depend on the total particle count?__

   There is a lot of overhead involved in initiating a loop for a set of parallel processors, to the extent that _may take more time than the actual simulation itself._ This may include each processor initiating their own set of variables.
+This was the case for 10 and 100 bodies, where it is evident that the initialisation of multiple threads affected the timing of the results in a negative manner.

 2. __Calibrate Gustafson’s law to your setup and discuss the outcome.
 Take your considerations on the algorithm complexity into account.__